karimo94/Priority-Queue-C-/README.md

 Priority Queue C#.Net by Karim Oumghar

-My templatized priority queue implementation
+My templatized priority queue implementation.

 Not for official use, you are responsible for any code you write/copy!

 This is based on Min-Heap (i.e. #1,2,3, etc takes higher priority).